DIGITALAX/digitalax-contracts/CONTRIBUTING.md

 ### Code review process

-If you submit a Pull request, we will review it within a reasonable time frame.
+If you submit a Pull request, the DIGITALAX team will review it within a reasonable time frame.

 One certified reviewer who is part of the organization will review, and then either approve the PR or request changes from you.